alccrts/SQL_Projects/Business Case Studies/Business Case Study #1/Danny's Diner.md

 ***

-**5 Which item was the most popular for each customer?**
+**5. Which item was the most popular for each customer?**

-As I discovered on question 3, this question was best answered by creating a CTE with the DENSE RANK () function and then referencing that to find the most purchsed product among the users.
+As I discovered on question 3, this question was best answered by creating a CTE with the **DENSE RANK ()** function and then referencing that to find the most purchsed product among the users.
 As we can see, Ramen was the most popular among all Customers.
 However, Customer B equally enjoyed Sushi and Curry.

 | customer_id | product_name | order_count | rank
 | ----------- | ---------- |------------  |------------  |